rolve/java-processes/README.md

 Process proc = new JavaProcessBuilder(SomeClass.class, "some", "args").start();
 ```

 That's it!
-This snippet will start a new JVM with `SomeClass` as the main class.
-No
+This snippet will start a new JVM with `SomeClass` as the main class, passing
-need to specify the classpath, the VM args, or the path to the Java executable; these
+`"some"` and `"args"` as arguments.
+No need to specify the classpath, the VM args, or
-are all taken from the JVM in which your program is running!
+the path to the Java executable; these are all taken from the JVM in which your program
+is running!

 ## Configuration